-You might also want to use a travel planning checklist to make sure you’ve covered everything and not left something important behind.
+You might also want to use a packing list to make sure you’ve packed everything you’ll need and not left something important behind.

 Download our reusable Travel Checklist, plus gain access to more exclusive travel resources by signing up for Savored Journeys updates.
 Click here to sign up.

 10. Print a copy of all important documents

 As you’re planning and booking, print a copy of hotel confirmations, reservations, airline tickets, and excursion receipts.
 Anything with details you may need to provide to a vendor as proof of purchase.
 You wouldn’t believe the number of times I’ve been asked for this proof and I am relieved to be able to pull out the details easily.
 The car rental location has no record of your reservation?
 No problem.
 Your hotel thinks you booked a twin bed when you know you booked a king?
 Easy.
 If you don’t have these documents handy, you will burn valuable time looking for them.
 And then frustration sets in.

 Click here for a list of travel prep things you should do before you leave home.